By Colleen Black

 First, what is blockchain?

-Simply, blockchain is a distributed database that cannot be altered plus historic data cannot be corrupted or lost.
+Simply, blockchain is a distributed database that cannot be altered.
+Historic data cannot be corrupted or lost.
 Millions of computers host each blockchain, whether private or public, partially or fully.

-The best analogy I’ve read describing the difference comes from this recent Eyefortravel article in which Winding Tree founder Max Izmaylov describes the difference:
+The best analogy I’ve read describing the difference comes from this recent Evefortravel article in which Winding Tree founder Max Izmaylov describes the difference:

 As you can see, traditional financial institutions are conspicuously absent in the graphic above.
 With a peer-to-peer or company-to-company direct system, the “hub and spoke” model we have become accustomed to is disrupted.
 And, like the financial sector has its big banks, so the travel industry has the GDSs; with blockchain, it’s possible to work around this existing structure and therefore avoid associated fees, etc. In fact, the promise of this type of decentralized B2B system was the impetus for Lufthansa Group’s recent partnership announcement with Winding Tree.